 Owners of start-up businesses often complain that it’s extremely hard to get financing.
 That’s partially true, even in the modern world of crowdfunded everything, alternative lending institutions and other non-traditional avenues for start-up funds.
 Some owners find it nearly impossible to get that first bit of seed money that can make all the difference.
 The vast majority of successful businesses went through several “mission statement” changes in their early years.
 A lot of that has to do with owners who change direction as they meet funding obstacles along the way.
-Lenders want to know their money is safe and will produce a return.
+Lenders want to know their money is safe and will produce a return, like with this… Review of the Motley Fool stocks advisor service.
 As long as an owner can demonstrate the credibility of a sound, workable business idea, funding will eventually be within reach.

 Banking industry professionals often cite four things that owners of new businesses should consider when funds are lacking and a traditional loan is out of the question.
 Here are four ways for owners of micro-start-ups to get funding, or at least make themselves more attractive to banks and other lending institutions.